ssrome/100-days-of-code/log.md

 **Thoughts:** Once I picked what the documentation was on, this ended up being a very enjoyable project to code.
 Now working on the last of the Responsive Web Design Projects.

 My Build a Technical Documentation Page on [CodePen](https://codepen.io/ssrome/full/OaJaob) and [Github Pages](https://ssrome.github.io/fcc_technical_documentation_page/)

+### Day 48: January 12, 2019

+**Today's Progress:** Finished Build a Personal Portfolio Webpage project from FreeCodeCamp

+**Thoughts:** Yay!
+Finishing this means that I have completed the Responsive Web Design Certification.
+It felt good to see that certification and look back at all the projects.
+There's some big improvements needed on a couple of the projects.
+What I found today is that working on media queries can be frustrating but I'm getting better at it.

+My Build a Personal Portfolio Webpage on [Codepen](https://codepen.io/ssrome/full/WLYKPx) and [Github Pages](https://ssrome.github.io/fcc_personal_portfolio_webpage/)